 Since 2003, the LEDA Scholars Program has been a national model that positions the next generation of leadership to gain admission to and succeed at the nation’s top colleges.
 The LEDA Career Network extends our leadership development efforts that currently run from high school through college by addressing the impact of income inequality in the area of career development.
-The new initiative enhances our current model and also broadens our reach by including other high-achieving, low-income students and preparing them to lead in a broad array of professional pathways.
-LEDA Career Fellows include both LEDA Scholars and their peers, and the 2017 Fellows come from 39 states and have demonstrated success in both their academic and leadership pursuits.
+The new initiative enhances our current model and also broadens our reach by including other high-achieving, under-resourced students and preparing them to lead in a broad array of professional pathways.
+LEDA Career Fellows include both LEDA Scholars and their peers, and the 2018 Fellows come from 37 states and have demonstrated success in both their academic and leadership pursuits.

 After the Career Institute, Fellows receive ongoing support with pre-career exploration, career planning, professional development, and employer engagement throughout their college years.